EmmanuelC1/TravelApp/README.md

 ### Description
 Create an app for tourists who want to know about local food, movies, and physical events in relation to their current location.

-## Video walkthrough with narration, please click on image to view youtube video:
+## Video walkthrough with narration, please click on image to view video:

 [![Alt text](https://i.imgur.com/iWlumDI.png)](https://youtu.be/HRIc8rnNKkY)